HealthyTechGuy/paraphrasingTool/README.md

 ## I would recomend reading the Medium blog post I wrote that explains how I created this application and how to use it, you can find that [here](https://medium.com/@healthytechguy)

-For buisness enquires and partnerships you can contact me and find more about me [here](https://rob-oconnor.com/)
+For buisness enquires and partnerships you can get in touch with me [here](https://rob-oconnor.com/)

 ## Installation